RayRayner/4HourProjects/README.md

 # 4HourProjects
-Making terrible prototypes in quick time
+Making terrible prototypes in quick time.
+All themes are generated from http://orteil.dashnet.org/gamegen

 ## Themes